tombell/releasekit/README.md

 command without the `--draft` flag, it will create a new release but not remove the old draft.

-To mark a release as a prerelease you can use the `--prerelease` flag.
-This will create or update a release as a prerelease.
+To mark a release as a pre-release you can use the `--prerelease` flag.
+This will create or update a release as a pre-release.

     releasekit -t $GITHUB_TOKEN -o tombell -r releasekit -p v0.1.0 -n v0.2.0 --prerelease

-You can rerun the command without the `--prerelease` flag, to remove the prerelease mark from the release.
+You can rerun the command without the `--prerelease` flag, to remove the pre-release mark from the release.

+### Including Labels

+If you would like to highlight specific labels on pull requests/issues in the release notes, you can use the `--label` flag.

+    releasekit -t $GITHUB_TOKEN -o tombell -r releasekit -p v0.1.0 -n v0.2.0 --label bug

+The release on GitHub would then have **bug** next to any item that had the _bug_ label.

 ### Attaching Release Assets